zeromake/quasar/docs/src/pages/quasar-cli-webpack/prefetch-feature.md

 ---
 title: PreFetch Feature
-desc: (@quasar/app-webpack) How to prefetch data and initialize your Vuex store, validate the route and redirect to another page in a Quasar app.
+desc: (@quasar/app-webpack) How to prefetch data and initialize your Pinia stores, validate the route and redirect to another page in a Quasar app.
 related:
   - /quasar-cli-webpack/quasar-config-file
 ---